 The PPP Loan had a two-year term and bears interest at a rate of 1.00% per annum.
-Monthly principal and interest payments were deferred until the SBA made a decision on our loan forgiveness application.
+Monthly principal and interest payments were deferred until the SBA decided on the Company's loan forgiveness application.
 If the PPP Loan was not forgiven, the Company would be required to make monthly payments of principal and interest of approximately \$20,000 to the Lender.